Trauma and the Environment

 What kind of art can you submit?

-We welcome art submissions in any medium or size that explore the themes of trauma and the body.
+We welcome art submissions in any medium or size that explore the themes of trauma and the environment.

 For literature, we’re looking for short-form pieces (max.
 1000 words) such as poetry, essays, and short stories that focus on these themes.
 We're open to considering an excerpt if you have a long-form work that aligns with our theme.